 Mehandipur Balaji Temple, Rajasthan

-Every day, thousands of worshippers visit the Mahendipur Balaji Temple in Rajasthan’s peaceful Dausa region to purge themselves of ghosts, devils, and other evil spirits.
-Extreme acts of penance, like dousing oneself in boiling water, hanging from a ceiling, chaining oneself to a wall, and pounding one’s skull against a wall, are supposed to purge one of all wickedness.
-Balaji Temple is renowned for being one of the most enigmatic temples in India and is also likely the only location in the country where priests still perform exorcisms.
+Every day, thousands of worshippers visit the Mahandipur Balaji Temple in Rajasthan’s peaceful Dausa region to purge themselves of ghosts, devils, and other evil spirits.
+People believe that extreme acts of penance, like pouring boiling water on themselves, hanging from the ceiling, chaining themselves to a wall, and hitting their heads against a wall, can remove all evil.
+The Balaji Temple is well known as one of the most mysterious temples in India.
+It is also likely the only place in the country where priests still perform exorcisms.

-It is best to visit this temple during festivals like Holi and Dusshera.
+It is best to visit this temple during festivals like Holi and Dussehra.
 Tuesday and Saturdays are also days that are commonly visited by worshipers.

-This temple doesn’t accept Prasad, and it’s believed that once you leave, you shouldn’t go back to gaze at it because, who knows?
+This temple doesn’t take Prasad.
+People believe that once you leave, you shouldn’t return to look at it again, because something bad might happen—no one knows for sure.
 Maybe malevolent spirits may see it as an invitation to invade your body.

 Dedicate to: Lord Hanuman

-Unknown Thing: Excorcism of ghosts, devils and other spirits by the priests.
+Unknown Thing: Exorcism of ghosts, devils and other spirits by the priests.

 Timing: Winters: 6:00 AM to 7:30 PM Summers: 5:30 AM To 8:00 PM.